tarikjaber/Explain-This/README.md

 ## Building

-To create a production version of explain this:
+To create a production version of Explain This:

 ```bash
 npm run build